 It is only possible to find hotels and restaurants during the tour season.
 Tourists can rent tents, but there is a high risk involved, given that the number of tents is unpredictable.
 So, there is no hotel or tuck shop near Lake Naran, and campers must carry their food and supplies from Naran Valley.

 Must Read: Mesmerizing Karomber Lake Trek

-There are a lot of fisherman who love to fish for brown trout in Dudipatsar.
+There are a lot of fishermen who love to fish for brown trout in Dudipatsar.
 So, you will need a fishing license and equipment to get a hold of some delicious trout.
-Fish populations in the lake declined sharply as a result of illegal fishing with dynamite and nets.
+Fish populations in the lake declined sharply due to illegal fishing with dynamite and nets.